 Tonocard Side Effects

-Note: This document contains side effect information about tocainide.
-Some of the dosage forms listed on this page may not apply to the brand name Tonocard.
+Note: This page contains side effects data for the generic drug tocainide.
+It is possible that some of the dosage forms included below may not apply to the brand name Tonocard.

 For the Consumer